KeithQuinn/Programming_and_Scripting_Project_2020/README.md

 | :--: |
 | *Figure 7 histograms for all individual variables* |

-The next univariate plot are boxplots, refer to Figure 8 for the code used to plot the boxplots.
+The next univariate plot is the boxplot, refer to Figure 8 for the code used to plot the boxplots.
 | ![](Boxplot_in.PNG)|
 | :--: |
 | *Figure 8 boxplot code* |